rkirov/blog/content/posts/lean1.md

 My first interaction with Lean was broken for a bit due to numeric literals being objects in type classes.
 Reminded me of my first experience with Haskell close to 20 years ago, which involved typing `let x = 1` and getting an inscrutable error.
 Much later, I learned it has to do with the same design decision.

 While it is very defensible and beautiful to be able to use a general solution like type classes for literals, to a newcomer it feels inverted - literals feel simple, while type classes are fancy.
-For example, I started experimenting with numbers after reading chapter 2, while type classes are explained in chapter 10, so I got type class errors before technically I knew anything about type classes.
+For example, I started experimenting with numbers after reading chapter 2, while type classes are explained only in chapter 10.
+So I got some literal type class errors, before technically I knew anything about type classes.

 My past experience with Haskell helped, but I wonder how many newcomers (say mathematicians that have written a bit of numeric python) get lost around this.